-- 1. Create a District or Campus Health and Safety Committee that includes all stakeholders (environmental health and safety, administration, education staff, operations staff, local healthcare providers, etc.) - 2.
-Develop policies for staff and contractor PPE requirements for completing work at facilities that follow local authority, CDC, and OSHA guidelines for the proper use of Personal Protective Equipment (PPE). - 3.
+- 1. Create a District or Campus Health and Safety Committee that includes all stakeholders (environmental health and safety, administration, education staff, operations staff, local healthcare providers, etc.) - Develop policies for staff and contractor PPE requirements for completing work at facilities that follow local authority, CDC, and OSHA guidelines for the proper use of Personal Protective Equipment (PPE). - 3.
 Where semi-annual / annual scheduled maintenance on the equipment can be performed safely, do not defer this maintenance cycle. - 4.
 Where worker safety could be at risk, defer semi-annual/ annual maintenance on the equipment up to 60 days until worker safety can be accomplished. - 5.
 During the summer period before occupancy perform Checklist No. 1 Summer Checklist for Fall Start of Classes. - 6.
-Operate all HVAC in occupied mode for following minimum periods prior to resuming full occupancy: - 1.
-Any time staff or others are in the building. - 2.
-24 hours if systems have operated during closure period. - 3.
-Up to one week prior to occupancy if systems have been shut down to bring temperature and humidity under control prior to occupancy. - 7.
+Operate all HVAC in occupied mode for a minimum of one week prior to occupancy. - 7.
 During the week prior to occupancy perform Checklist No. 2 Startup Checklist for HVAC Systems Prior to Occupancy.

-Checklist No. 1: Checklist for Unoccupied Buildings Prior to Occupying:
+Checklist No. 1: